SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 Lightcurves are a major datatype in solar physics.
 A lightcurve is a time-ordered list of scalar measurements.
 A typical lightcurve consists of observation times, and measurements taken at that time.
 These measurements could be numeric, such as the amount of soft X-ray flux from the Sun (arising from GOES data), or some kind of string, for example, the Mt.
 Wilson classification of an active region as a function of time.
 The current LightCurve object implementation uses the pandas library, since pandas has very many useful capabilities for handling time-ordered data.
 However, the current implementation needs to be considered in the light of the astropy Time module and the astropy Table module.

-As well as the integration of astropy into the lightcurve module, it is important to create a `Lightcurve` facotry class, like `Map()` see [[LightCurve Refactor Proposal]] for deatils on the proposed factory implementation.
-There are more challenges faced by the `Lightcurve` factory than by the `Map` factory, due to the diverse nature of the Lightcurve data files both for retreival from online sources and parsing of the CSV files.
+As well as the integration of astropy into the lightcurve module, it is important to create a `Lightcurve` factory class, like `Map()` see [[LightCurve Refactor Proposal]] for details on the proposed factory implementation.
+There are more challenges faced by the `Lightcurve` factory than by the `Map` factory, due to the diverse nature of the Lightcurve data files both for retrieval from online sources and parsing of the CSV files.
 Having the `Lightcurve` API follow that of `Map` is a fundamental step towards uniting the data types in the core library.